Resedaceae: Taxonomy

 Roman natural philosopher Gaius Plinius Secundus or Pliny the Elder, who lived in the first century, is attributed to have used the name Reseda for the first time in writing.
-But he must have used it for another plant, because the medial effect of healing swellings and inflamations that he described, could not be reproduced from Reseda by later researcher.
+But he must have used it for another plant, because the medical effect of healing swellings and inflammations that he described, could not be reproduced from Reseda by later researcher.
 The British botanist Samuel Frederick Gray erected the family Resedaceae in 1821, based on the type genus Reseda as validly described by Carl Linnaeus.

 Recent molecular studies suggest that Oligomeris, Randonia and Ochradenus all arose from within the ranks of Reseda.
 This would imply that only three genera should be recognized, although as yet no nomenclatural changes have been made.

 The family includes annuals, biennials and perennials and is distributed in temperate to sub-tropical regions of Europe, western Asia, the Middle East, East Asia, North America, Mesoamerica, the Caribbean and South Africa.